What are camps and camp-like settings and who resides in them?

-Image: Men take note of a phone hotline service from a mural developed by Gram Vaani
+Men take note of a phone hotline service from a mural developed by Gram Vaani.

 How can contact exposure and surface transmission be reduced in camps and camp-like settings?

-The hygiene of communal areas and facilities will need to be strictly maintained during the COVID-19 response as surfaces can contribute to the transmission of COVID-19.
-Cleaning and disinfection of surfaces at communal facilities such as toilets, showers, water points and distribution points should be done as frequently as possible or at least daily.
+The hygiene of communal areas and facilities will need to be strictly maintained during outbreaks of infectious diseases such as COVID-19 and cholera.
+Cleaning and disinfection of surfaces at communal facilities, such as toilets, showers, water points and distribution points, should be done as frequently as possible or at least daily.
 It is particularly important to clean taps, door handles or other high-touch surfaces.
-In order to enable this cleaning the following should be considered:
+In order to enable this cleaning, the following should be considered:

 Where cleaning teams exist within camps already, they may need to modify or increase their duties.
 This may necessitate increased payment, the need to employ more staff and the need to provide them with additional training.